RGBACatlord/PETCat/README.md

   * When enabled, the particle preview window will zoom and position the view based off the particle system's bounding box.
 * Lock Preview
   * When on, the particle preview will stay viewing the selected system, so you can work on children and see how it affects the parent.
-* Toggles in both preview windows
+* New toggles
-  * Render Axes (Helpful for workshop images/videos)
+  * Render Axes - particle preview (Helpful for workshop images/videos)
   * Render Control Points (Renders axes at all CPs)
   * Render Grid
 * Keyboard Shortcuts